ArduPilot/ardupilot_wiki/dev/source/docs/ros2-gazebo.rst

     ros2 launch ardupilot_gz_bringup iris_maze.launch.py

-Here is a demo video of Ardupilot working with ROS 2 and Gazebo:
+Here is a demo video of ArduPilot working with ROS 2 and Gazebo:

 ..  youtube:: HZKXrSAE-ac
     :width: 100%